Establishing operations in B.C.

 B.C. at a glance

-B.C. has 8 economic regions, 28 regional districts, and 161 municipalities.
+B.C. has eight economic regions, 28 regional districts, and 161 municipalities.

 Economic regions

-B.C. has 8 economic regions, each with a unique offering.
-These regions are connected by robust transportation and communication networks, boasting an abundance of natural resources and a skilled workforce.
+B.C.'s eight economic regions are connected by robust transportation and communication networks, boasting an abundance of natural resources and a skilled workforce.
 Municipalities often collaborate at the regional level to share information as well as plan and deliver services, making it easy to establish your business in B.C.

 Explore B.C.'s economic regions